castorini/anserini/docs/regressions-dl19-doc-docTTTTTquery-per-passage.md

   >& logs/log.msmarco-doc-docTTTTTquery-per-passage &
 ```

-The directory `/path/to/msmarco-doc/` should be a directory containing the official document collection (a single file), in TREC format.
+The directory `/path/to/msmarco-doc-docTTTTTquery-per-passage/` should be a directory containing the expanded document collection; see [this link](https://github.com/castorini/docTTTTTquery#reproducing-ms-marco-document-ranking-results-with-anserini) for how to prepare this collection.

 For additional details, see explanation of [common indexing options](common-indexing-options.md).